MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/healthcare-ai/deploy-cxrreportgen.md

 ### Make basic calls to the model

-Once the model is deployed, you can use the following code to send data and retrieve embeddings.
+Once the model is deployed, you can use the following code to send data and retrieve list of findings and corresponding bounding boxes.

 ```python
 input_data = {